AhsanHaleem/Movies_Database_Full-Stack_Website/README.md

 In order to run the website, need to run the server first.
 In order to run the server, type 'npm start' in terminal.

 ### Web Technologies:
-	**Programming languages:** HTML, CSS, and JavaScript.
+	* **Programming languages:** HTML, CSS, and JavaScript
-  **Frameworks, libraries and tools:** Bootstrap, JSON, DOM, Node.js, Express.js, Pug.js, **Tools:** Chrome Devtools, VScode,
+	* **Frameworks, libraries and tools:** Bootstrap, JSON, DOM, Node.js, Express.js and Pug.js
+	* **Tools:** Chrome Devtools and Visual Studio code and its apps

 ### Existing features:
-	Responsive Navbar with dynamic links/buttons and dynamic dropdowns.
+	* Responsive Navbar with dynamic links/buttons and dynamic dropdowns
-	Pop up sign up and sign in form and button that opens as a modal when you load the website Profile button to see your profile and become a contributor or see movies suggestions based upon the user's taste Functional footer with links
+	* Pop up sign up and sign in form and button that opens as a modal when you load the website
+	* Profile button to see user's profile and see movies suggestions based upon the user's taste
+	* Functional footer with links
-  Server in Express.js to run the website
+	* Server in Express.js to run the website
-  Different webpages for the catalog of movies, directoes, writers, and actors.
+	* Different webpages for the catalog of movies, directoes, writers, and actors

  ### Upcoming Features:
-    Catalog of movies with details
+	* Catalog of movies with details
-    Suggestions based on users' interests
+	* Suggestions based on users' interests
-    Front-end will use React framework rather HTML, CSS and JavaScript.
+	* Front-end will use React framework rather HTML, CSS and JavaScript.
-    Links to individual webpages with movies, actors, directors and writers information Sign up Page
+	* Links to individual webpages with movies, actors, directors and writers information
+	* Sign up Page
-    Database for all the movies
+	* Database for all the movies

 ### References:
 	Bootstrap: https://getbootstrap.com/